 In 1890, Frances Willard reported to the WCTU that the proceeds from her autobiography had been used for repairs and additions to the house on Chicago Avenue, likely including the addition of the large bay windows on the east and south facades.
-1890 has been identitifed as the period of significance, as it best represents the last period of Ms. Willard's life after the rehabilitiation work but before her death.
+The year 1890 has been identitifed as a strong period of significance, as it best represents the last period of Ms. Willard's life after the rehabilitation work before her death.

-Objective: To determine the historic paint colors and wallpapers of the extant first floor of the Office, Hall, Parlor and Dining Room on the Frances WIllard House in Evanston, Illinois, and to the select paint colors and coatings for future restoration purposes that are appropriate to the period of significance, 1890.
+Objective: To determine the historic paint colors and wallpapers of the extant first floor of the office, hall, parlor, and dining room in the Frances Willard House in Evanston, Illinois, and to select paint colors and coatings for future restoration purposes that are appropriate to the period of significance - 1890.

-Period of Significance: 1890 has been identified as the period of significance, due to the noteworthy renovations performed and the home's strong association with Ms. Willard in that year.
+Period of Significance: 1890 has been identified as the period of significance due to the noteworthy renovations performed and the home's strong association with Ms. Willard that year.